tgore323/txt2voice/README.md

 This program has only been tested with linux.
 I have no desire to make it work in Windows or MacOS.
 If you do, be my guest.

-To-do items:
+TO-DO LIST:
 - Handle error when user inputs a text file name that doesn't exist
 - Once files are made, do the nessassary conversion from inside program (ffmpeg?)
 - GUI?
 - Have user supply file location instead of requiring the file to be in same directory as program.
 - Handle error when there are blank lines at bottom of text file
+- Show progress of conversion.
+Verbose perhaps?